wumm-project/wumm-project.github.io/Corona.md

 Facebook in Russian:

 <blockquote>

 Corona is an excellent example of TRIZ application (at least in the OTSM-TRIZ variant).
-Different local prototypical situations are generalized into an _abstract problem_ (doctors of intensive care hospital departments intensively exchange their experience around the world), the problem _is modeled_ (it is better and better understood how exactly the "machine" - the infectious process - works), the _process of transformation_ of the "technical system" (the global health care system) is developed and the transformation is realized according to local conditions.
-Exercise: What are the principles, standards, trends and laws (shortly and hopefully more precise "patterns") of which TRIZ masters are practically (unconsciously, probably) applied?
+Different local prototypical situations are generalized into an
+<em>abstract problem</em> (doctors of intensive care hospital departments
+intensively exchange their experience around the world), the problem <em>is modeled</em> (it is better and better understood how exactly the "machine" - the infectious process - works), the <em>process of transformation</em> of the "technical system" (the global health care system) is developed and the transformation is realized according to local conditions.

 </blockquote>

 Second, let me remind the tradition of TRIZ application to important world